visionrijal/FoodFind/README.md

 ## Installation steps for Backend

-To set up the frontend locally, follow these steps:
+To set up the backend locally, follow these steps:

 ```bash
 # Clone the repository